CelineWW/Stock_Analysis_Excel_VBA/README.md

 ###**Purpose**
 1. To compare stock performance between 2017 and 2018.

-2. To accelarate the runtime of all stock analysis for each year, the macro code was refactored.
+2. To accelarate the execution time of all stock analysis for each year, the macro code was refactored.

 ##**Result**